What is dementia?

 Secondary dementia

-This is dementia that occurs as the result of a disease or physical injury, such as head trauma and diseases including:
+This is dementia that occurs as the result of a physical injury, such as head trauma, or diseases including:

-Even for a given type of dementia, symptoms can vary from patient to patient.
+Even within types of dementia, symptoms can vary from person to person.
+But symptoms typically progress over time.

-Symptoms are usually progressive over time.
-For example, the symptoms associated with Alzheimer’s disease (AD) are often described in stages, or phases, representing the ongoing, degenerative nature of the disease.
+For example, the symptoms associated with Alzheimer’s disease (AD) are often described in stages or phases.
+This represents the ongoing, degenerative nature of the disease.

 Mild Alzheimer’s disease